AI Disruptions, Tariff Tensions, and Fed Uncertainty

 If you’re not a client yet, let’s talk!

-David is Trajan Wealth's Co-Chief Investment Officer.
-He is a highly experienced investment manager with over two decades of experience.
+CO-CHIEF INVESTMENT OFFICER - David is a highly experienced investment manager with over two decades of experience.
 His specialties include alternative investments, security selection, and macro-level decision-making.
+David earned his Bachelor's degree in Accounting from New Mexico Highlands University and is a CFA charter holder.